r3shape/r3make/README.md

 ## License

-CBuild is licensed under the MIT License.
+r3make is licensed under the MIT License.
 See `LICENSE` for more information.